Discontinuous motions of limit sets

 Recall that $T_j$ corresponds to a geometrically finite end.
 This case is simpler than previous one and we can repeat most of the arguments of the previous cases.
 If $\zeta$ is an endpoint of a lift of a parabolic curve, the argument in Case II A goes through without modification as we did not use the assumption that $\Sigma_j$ corresponds to a simply degenerate end there.
 For the analogues of Cases II B-(i, ii, iii) too we can argue in the same way as there to show the EPP condition.

-In the remaining case, since the end $e$ corresponding to $T_j$ is geometrically finite, the geodesic realisation of $r_\zeta^\Gamma$ cannot escape deep into $e$.
+In the remaining case, since the end $e$ corresponding to $T_j$ is geometrically finite, the geodesic realisation of $r_\zeta^\Gamma$ cannot escape towards $e$, as in the case of simply degenerate end.
 Therefore the only possibility is that it lies in a neighbourhood of $q \circ \Phi_\infty(\HHH^2)$.
 Thus, this is the same situation as Case II B (iii).